How To Set Up A School Choir In A Primary School

 3. Choose songs that the children will enjoy.

 In the early days of your choir, it’s essential to keep pupils motivated and allow them to enjoy singing as a group, so choose songs that the children know.
 Songs from movies or pop songs always go down well; then, as the choir develops, you can introduce a more diverse range of styles and include a repertoire that will challenge the group.
 It’s a good idea to start with songs sung in unison before introducing rounds, singing in different parts, or using harmony.
-Resources for topic-linked songs can be found across the Kapow Primary key stage two Music units, including Rock and Roll, South and West Africa and Songs of World War 2.
+When choosing repertoire not specifically written for children’s voices, be careful to check if the range is appropriate – try not to pick a song that goes below middle C. Resources for topic-linked songs can be found across the Kapow Primary key stage two Music units, including Rock and Roll, South and West Africa and Songs of World War 2.

 4. Include everybody.